Hofls/artificial-intelligence/theory/neural-networks.md

         * Usage - modeling sequence data (time series, natural language..)
     * `DBN` (Deep Belief Network) - each layer acts as a feature detector
         * Usage - generation, recognition
+* `GAN` (Generative Adversarial Network) -
 * `Autoencoder` - encodes data by ignoring noise; reconstructs original data from encoded one

 #### Approaches
-* `Supervised learning` - training on labeled examples, goal is to learn rules that maps inputs to outputs
+* `Supervised learning` - training on labeled examples (given by a "teacher"), goal is to learn rules that maps inputs to outputs
 * `Unsupervised learning` - no labels, used to discover hidden patterns/feature learning
 * `Reinforcement learning` - interaction with dynamic environment (e.g. move car from A to B)
     * With constant feedback (analogous to rewards) that it tries to optimize

 #### Problem types
-* `Analytics` - extract information from text (e.g. What is the capital of India?)
+* `Analytics` - extract information from text (e.g. what is the capital of India?)
-* `Regression` - predict values (e.g. What this stock price will be tomorrow?)
+* `Regression` - predict values (e.g. what this stock price will be tomorrow?)
-* `Classification` - classify objects (e.g. what this image represents?)
+* `Classification` - classify objects (e.g. what this image represents?
+Is this email spam?)
 * `Recognition` - (e.g. what's written here?)
 * `Detection`
 * `Generation`